 After you are familiar with the step-by-step procedures, you can use the programming summaries to quickly refresh your memory.
-7 Learning More Guides

-Programming Procedures (Chapter 4).
-Provides each system programming procedure not covered in Chapter 3.
 The procedures appear in the same order as they do in the menus themselves.
 Use this in conjunction with the Appendix B flowchart or the annotated menus in the first chapter.